 The spirit of highlighting – product, application, result – mingles effortless radiance with skilled application.
-Perhaps it is so popular because it suits global warming, or because luminous skin indicates health, or because a glowy finish requires far less maintenance than matte.
-I personally believe it lays with the passage of time and the nature of cosmetic trends.
+Perhaps it is so popular because it suits global warming‘s melting of ice crystals, or because luminous skin indicates health, or because a glowy finish requires far less maintenance than matte.
+But I personally believe it lays with the passage of time and the nature of cosmetic trends.
 Time has allowed the perfect highlight, be it powder, cream, liquid, stick or even jelly, to embody pigmented colour that settles on the skin under the shimmer of the actual highlighting molecules.

 The True Essence Of Highlighting